Bruceli-iscool/Octane/README.md

 # Octane
 A compiled general purpose programming language written in Java.
-Octane also compiles to Java.
+Octane compiles to Java.